-Statement by the Association of American Medical Colleges (AAMC) on FY 2024 Appropriations for Programs in the Department of Health and Human Services Submitted for the Record to the Senate Appropriations Subcommittee on Labor, Health and Human Services, Education and Related Agencies - May 18, 2023
+Statement by the Association of American Medical Colleges (AAMC) on FY 2025 Appropriations for Programs in the Department of Health and Human Services Submitted for the Record to the House Appropriations Subcommittee on Labor, Health and Human Services, Education and Related Agencies - May 3, 2024

 The AAMC is a nonprofit association dedicated to improving the health of people everywhere through medical education, health care, medical research, and community collaborations.
-For FY 2024, the AAMC recommends the following for federal priorities essential in assisting medical schools and teaching hospitals to fulfill their missions that benefit patients, communities, and the nation: at least \$50.924 billion for the National Institutes of Health (NIH), in addition to any funding for the Advanced Research Projects Agency for Health (ARPA-H); \$500 million for the Agency for Healthcare Research and Quality (AHRQ); \$1.51 billion for the Health Resources and Services Administration (HRSA) Title VII health professions and Title VIII nursing workforce development programs; \$738 million for the Children's Hospitals Graduate Medical Education (CHGME) program; and at least \$11.581 billion for the Centers for Disease Control and Prevention (CDC).
+For FY 2024, the AAMC recommends the following for federal priorities essential in assisting medical schools and teaching hospitals and health systems to fulfill their missions that benefit patients, communities, and the nation: at least \$51.3 billion for the National Institutes of Health (NIH), in addition to any funding for the Advanced Research Projects Agency for Health (ARPA-H); \$500 million for the Agency for Healthcare Research and Quality (AHRQ); \$1.51 billion for the Health Resources and Services Administration (HRSA) Title VII health professions and Title VIII nursing workforce development programs; \$758 million for the Children's Hospitals Graduate Medical Education (CHGME) program; and at least \$11.581 billion for the Centers for Disease Control and Prevention (CDC).

-AAMC's members are all 157 U.S. medical schools accredited by the Liaison Committee on Medical Education; 13 accredited Canadian medical schools; approximately 400 teaching hospitals and health systems, including Department of Veterans Affairs medical centers; and more than 70 academic societies.
-Through these institutions and organizations, the AAMC leads and serves America's medical schools and teaching hospitals and the millions of individuals across academic medicine, including more than 193,000 full-time faculty members, 96,000 medical students, 153,000 resident physicians, and 60,000 graduate students and postdoctoral researchers in the biomedical sciences.
-Following a 2022 merger, the Alliance of Academic Health Centers and the Alliance of Academic Health Centers International broadened the AAMC's U.S. membership and expanded its reach to international academic health centers.
+AAMC's members are all 158 U.S. medical schools accredited by the Liaison Committee on Medical Education; 13 accredited Canadian medical schools; approximately 400 academic health systems and teaching hospitals, including Department of Veterans Affairs medical centers; and more than 70 academic societies.
+Through these institutions and organizations, the AAMC leads and serves America's medical schools, academic health systems and teaching hospitals, and the millions of individuals across academic medicine, including more than 193,000 full-time faculty members, 96,000 medical students, 153,000 resident physicians, and 60,000 graduate students and postdoctoral researchers in the biomedical sciences.
+Following a 2022 merger, the Alliance of Academic Health Centers and the Alliance of Academic Health Centers International broadened participation in the AAMC by U.S. and international academic health centers.

-The AAMC appreciates the Subcommittee's longstanding, bipartisan efforts to strengthen critical health programs.
-To enable the necessary support for the broad range of critical federal priorities, the AAMC urges Congress to approve a funding allocation for discretionary spending, and, particularly, the Labor-HHS Subcommittee that enables full investment in the priorities outlined below.
-To this end, the AAMC has joined more than 760 other organizations in urging congressional leaders to avoid deep cuts to nondefense programs like medical research in FY 2024 and beyond, and previously partnered with nearly 500 organizations in a March 31 letter reiterating the need for a robust funding allocation specifically for the Labor-HHS Subcommittee.
+To enable the necessary support for the broad range of critical federal priorities, the AAMC urges Congress to approve a funding allocation for discretionary spending, and, particularly, the Labor-HHS Subcommittee, that enables full investment in the priorities outlined below.
 The AAMC also supports the president's proposal to supplement the annual HHS investments with mandatory funding to support ongoing pandemic preparedness.

 National Institutes of Health.
-Congress's longstanding bipartisan support for medical research has contributed greatly to improving the health and well-being of all, and the AAMC thanks Congress for an eighth straight year of bipartisan support that resulted in the inclusion of \$47.5 billion for medical research conducted and supported by the NIH in FY 2023.
+Congress's longstanding bipartisan support for medical research has contributed greatly to improving the health and well-being of all, and the AAMC thanks Congress for continued support that resulted in the inclusion of \$300 million in new resources for medical research conducted and supported by the NIH in FY 2024.
 The foundation of knowledge built through NIH-funded research drives medical innovation that improves health through new and better diagnostics, improved prevention strategies, and more effective treatments.
 Over half of the life-saving research supported by the NIH takes place at medical schools and teaching hospitals, where scientists, clinicians, fellows, residents, medical students, and trainees work together to improve the lives of Americans through research.
 This unique and highly productive relationship lays the foundation for improved health and quality of life and strengthens the nation's long-term economy.
-Additionally, the AAMC thanks the Subcommittee for recognizing the importance of retaining the salary cap at Executive Level II of the federal pay scale in FY 2023.
+Additionally, the AAMC thanks lawmakers for recognizing the importance of retaining the salary cap at Executive Level II of the federal pay scale in FY 2024.